-Hereditary hemochromatosis is a genetic disorder characterized by excessive iron accumulation that results in tissue damage.
+Hereditary hemochromatosis is a genetic disorder characterized by excessive iron (Fe) accumulation that results in tissue damage.
 Manifestations can include systemic symptoms, liver disorders, cardiomyopathy, diabetes, erectile dysfunction, and arthropathy.
-Diagnosis is by an elevated serum ferritin level and elevated transferrin saturation and confirmed by a gene assay.
+Diagnosis is by elevated serum ferritin, iron, and transferrin saturation levels and confirmed by a gene assay.
 Treatment is usually with serial phlebotomies.

-Other much rarer genetic disorders are associated with hepatic iron overload, but the clinical picture is usually dominated by symptoms and signs due to failure of other organs (eg, anemia in hypotransferrinemia or atransferrinemia, or neurologic defects in aceruloplasminemia).
+Other much rarer genetic disorders can cause hepatic iron overload, but the clinical picture is usually dominated by symptoms and signs due to failure of other organs (eg, anemia in hypotransferrinemia or atransferrinemia, or neurologic defects in aceruloplasminemia).

-Although these types vary markedly in age of onset, clinical consequences of iron overload are the same in all.
+Although these types vary markedly in age of onset, clinical consequences of iron overload are the same in all (1).

 Normal total body iron content is about 2.5 g in women and 3.5 g in men.
 Because symptoms may be delayed until iron accumulation is excessive (eg, > 10 to 20 g), hemochromatosis may not be recognized until later in life, even though it is an inherited abnormality.
 In women, clinical manifestations are uncommon before menopause because iron loss due to menses (and sometimes pregnancy and childbirth) tends to offset iron accumulation.